Khairul Imam Zakiri

-Khairul Imam Zakiri (born 19 December 2001) is an Indonesian professional footballer who plays as an attacking midfielder or winger.
+Khairul Imam Zakiri (born 19 December 2001) is an Indonesian professional footballer who plays as an attacking midfielder or winger for Liga 4 club ASIOP.

 Club career

 ASIOP FC

 On 2021, Zakiri signed a one-year contract with Liga 3 club ASIOP.
-He made 9 league appearances and scored 1 goal for ASIOP FC in the 2021 Liga 3 (Indonesia).
+He made nine league appearances and scored one goal for ASIOP in the 2021 season.

 Persita Tangerang

-He was signed for Persita Tangerang to play in Liga 1 in the 2022 season.
-Zakiri made his league debut on 14 September 2022 in a match against PSIS Semarang at the Indomilk Arena, Tangerang.
+Zakiri signed for Persita Tangerang in Liga 1 for the 2022–23 season.
+He made his league debut on 14 September 2022 in a match against PSIS Semarang at the Indomilk Arena.

 International career

 Zakiri was part of the Indonesia U-19 team that finished third in 2019 AFF U-19 Youth Championship.
 In August 2020, Zakiri was included on Indonesia national under-19 football team 30-man list for Training Center in Croatia.